ugjka/mdns/README.markdown

-This is a minor fork of Dave Cheney's [excellent mdns library](https://github.com/davecheney/mdns)
+This is a minor fork of Brian McCallisters [minor fork](https://github.com/brianm/mdns) of Dave Cheney's [excellent mdns library](https://github.com/davecheney/mdns)

 It removes the gmx stuff and doesn't log on publish unless there are NO interfaces available, instead of if either ipv4 or ipv6 is unavailable.

+Further more it exports the Zone type and adds a New function for creating a zone.
+This enables discarding previously published entries.

+    import "github.com/eliasgs/mdns"

+    zone, err := mdns.New()
+    if err != nil {
+      panic(err)
+    }
+    zone.Publish("yourhost.local 60 IN A 192.168.1.100")

 Introduction
 ============